NillionNetwork/nillion-docs/docs/nada-lang-tutorial-lists-and-comprehensions.md

 ## Basic Example

-The program below uses a [Python list comprehensions](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) to build an ascending sequence of three secret integers in which the first entry is a secret integer input.
+The program below uses [Python list comprehensions](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) to build an ascending sequence of three secret integers in which the first entry is a secret integer input.
 This sequence of secret integers is then returned by the program.

 <iframe src='img/nada-lang-tutorial-lists-and-comprehensions-0.html' height='278px' width='100%'></iframe>
 <!--```python